 You can expect to learn about a variety of skills and concepts regarding teaching and learning, improve your pedagogy, and connect with peers from across campus to improve upon your teaching.
 Below, you can find typical session descriptions in the series.

 As a graduate student, you assume many roles: teacher, instructor, as well as student.
-In this workshop, you will learn about and apply theories of self-directed learning to students and one’s own achievement, as well as gain strategies about setting expectations and working effectively with students and faculty
+In this workshop, you will discover new ways to create connection in your classroom, and learn strategies for setting expectations and working effectively with students and faculty.

 Join us for an introductory, asynchronous crash course in the cognitive theories underlying learning and memory.
 Discover how you can leverage these theories to encourage deep, meaningful, long-lasting learning for your students.

-Facilitating discussions: How can I foster student participation to enhance learning?
+Facilitating Effective Discussions: How can I foster student participation to enhance learning?

 Discussion can be an effective classroom tool to reach a variety of course goals.
 "Facilitating Effective Discussions" aims to equip instructors with tools to encourage and maintain classroom engagement for all students while meeting course goals.
 Join us for an exploration of different techniques and technologies for establishing and maintaining interest and interaction with course content.

-Drafting teaching statements: How do I articulate my beliefs about teaching?
+Drafting Your Teaching Statement: How do I articulate my beliefs about teaching?

 Learn the characteristics of an effective teaching statement —including what search committees look for —and begin drafting/refining your statement to vibrantly convey your teaching values and the instructional choices you make to help students achieve learning goals.